Lemonade (album): Black feminism

 Miriam Bale for Billboard called Lemonade "a revolutionary work of Black feminism" as "a movie made by a black woman, starring Black women, and for Black women", in which Beyoncé is seen gathering, uniting and leading Black women throughout the film.
-As well as relating the story of Beyoncé's relationship with her husband, Lemonade also chronicles the relationship between Black women and American society.
-This includes how the United States betrayed and continually mistreats Black women, with society needing to solve its problems in order to enable reformation and the rehabilitation of Black women.
-As part of reverting the societal oppression and silencing of Black women, Lemonade centralizes the experiences of Black women in a way that is not often seen in the media, and celebrates their achievements despite the adversity they face.
+In addition to relating the story of Beyoncé's relationship with her husband, Lemonade also chronicles the relationship between Black women and American society.
+This includes how the United States betrayed and continually mistreats Black women, with society needing to solve its problems in order to enable reform and support the rehabilitation of Black women.
+As part of reverting the societal oppression and silencing of Black women, Lemonade centers the experiences of Black women in a way that is not often seen in the media, and celebrates their achievements despite the adversity they face.

 "Don't Hurt Yourself" contains a quote from Malcolm X in which he said "The most disrespected person in America is the Black woman.
 The most unprotected person in America is the Black woman.
 The most neglected person in America is the Black woman".
-The Black female public figures that Beyoncé featured in the film all have successful careers despite experiencing misogynoir and racism in the media.
+The Black female public figures whom Beyoncé featured in the film all have successful careers despite having experienced misogynoir and racism in the media.
 The film also contains clips of everyday Black women from working class communities, bringing visibility to Black women who are often ignored and undermined by society.
-The film envisions a space where there was never oppression of Black women, whereby Beyoncé and other Black women form a self-sufficient community in which they can heal together.
-Lemonade also defies and dismantles stereotypical representations of Black women as monolithic and angry Black women, instead attributing them complexity, agency, strength and vulnerability.
+The film envisions a space where there was never oppression of Black women, in which Beyoncé and other Black women form a self-sufficient community in which they can heal together.
+Lemonade also defies and dismantles stereotypical representations of Black women as monolithic and angry Black women, instead granting them complexity, agency, strength and vulnerability.

 To create Lemonade, Beyoncé drew from the work of a wide variety of Black women who are often overlooked or forgotten.
-The music draws inspiration from Black female blues musicians such as Shug Avery, Bessie Smith and Sister Rosetta Tharpe, who also used their personal trauma to empower Black women, as well as samples songs originally recorded by Black women, namely Memphis Minnie and Dionne Warwick, but whose most famous recordings are by male or white artists.
+The music draws inspiration from Black female blues musicians such as Shug Avery, Bessie Smith and Sister Rosetta Tharpe, who also used their personal trauma to empower Black women, and samples songs originally recorded by Black women, namely Memphis Minnie and Dionne Warwick, but whose most famous recordings are by male or white artists.
+These musical references situate Lemonade within the broader tradition of blues women who used their art to voice Black women's emotional experiences and social realities.
 The visuals drew inspiration from works by Black feminists such as Julie Dash's Daughters Of The Dust, Alice Walker's In Search Of Our Mothers' Gardens, and Toni Morrison's The Bluest Eye.
 Other influences for Lemonade include literary work by Black women focusing on themes including African-American folklore (such as Zora Neale Hurston's Their Eyes Were Watching God) and Afrofuturism (such as Octavia Butler's Kindred).
 Beyoncé specifically moves away from her typical music roots to develop a more communal spotlight on artistic hoodoo with other Black female creatives.